 - The application form will be distributed through all major writers’ organizations in the candidate states, on the web-page of the CEI, the SWA and the Vilenica festival,

-- The international committee including members from Slovenia, Italy and Austria will consider entries postmarked on or before 30 April 2018.
+- The international committee will consider entries sent on or before 30 April 2019.

 - Entries will be evaluated according to the following criterion: 30% (3 points) for the bibliography, 50% (5 points) for the project description and 20% (2 points) for the letter of recommendation.

 - All the candidates will be notified of the decision of the committee by 15 July 2019.